-2.4.1.1 Connection of the FF525, AIS Receiver, VHF and Autopilot
+2.4.1.1 Connection a Video Camera, FF525, AIS Receiver, VHF and Autopilot

 Port2 Input and Output is used by the optional FF525.
 In the diagram above you will notice Port2 Input and Output wires are shown in gray and not used.